 Entrepreneurs who attend workshops / panels hosted by C3 during conferences, entrepreneurial competitions and events also indirectly benefit.
 We do not have specific numbers for these but on average per year C3 will give at least 4-6 free workshops and be on ~10+ panels.

-We work in / have partnerships in 4 countries in the Middle East and we now have a presence in the UK as well as the UAE.
+We work in / have partnerships in 11 countries in the Middle East and we now have a presence in the UK as well as the UAE.

 6) What examples can you provide of a typical service user experience, that helps illustrate the benefits they have experienced as a result of your actions?

 Palestyle is a social enterprise that promotes Arabic heritage through leather handbags, wear and jewelry, while empowering refugee women with paid embroidery work and developing their community with social projects.
 C3 has worked with Palestyle on and off since 2012.
 During this time C3 has helped Palestyle with clean water tank projects in West Bank refugee camps, a UK SROI certification, its financial model and its pitch to investors.
 Palestyle has attended both C3 workshops and made use of one-to-one sessions with C3 experts.

 “C3 understands the importance of social enterprise in the Middle East and its programs work to support in a meaningful way, a local-based model of sustainability.”